apotiron/apotiron.github.io/_pages/teaching.md

 **Responsibility:**
 - Clarifying 💡 philosophical concepts and debates to a public without a heavy philosophical background
-- Familiarize with PhD subjects that are farer from my background 👾
+- Familiarize with PhD subjects that are farther from my background 👾

 **Semester:** Summer 2024